BioTransAI/BioM2/README.md

 ## Visualization
 - PlotPathFearture() : Visualisation of significant pathway-level features
 - PlotPathInner() : Visualisation Original features that make up the pathway
-- PlotPathNet() : Network diagram of pathways-level features
+- PlotPathNet() : Network diagram of pathway-level features
 - VisMultiModule() : Visualisation of the results of the analysis of the pathway modules
 - PlotCorModule() : Correlalogram for Illness-relevant Modules